ccprogrammer/Mitsubishi-Survey/README.md

 # Mitsubishi-Survey

-I made this feature while working on [OneSmile](https://play.google.com/store/apps/details?id=com.sinarmasland.onesmile) project, this feature is intended for feedback from users of unmanned vehicles from Mitsubishi, here user satisfaction will be monitored and recorded as well as ratings and reviews for unmanned vehicles from Mitsubishi.
+I made this feature while working on [OneSmile](https://play.google.com/store/apps/details?id=com.sinarmasland.onesmile) project, this feature is intended for feedback from users of auto pilot vehicles from Mitsubishi, here user satisfaction will be monitored and recorded as well as ratings and reviews for unmanned vehicles from Mitsubishi.
 It's integrated with API, all the form it's from web service/cms

 This feature is divided into to part, first is pre-survey and second is post-survey.